 Come for the experience and prepare for a future career

 Discover and prepare for a career in digital media during our week-long, immersive, dive-in academy.
-Using cell phones, iPads and your imagination, you will learn the principles and techniques of video storytelling and more in UofSC’s state-of-the-art media facilities.
-Receive hands-on experience and expert training and mentoring from faculty and industry professionals.
+Using the Adobe Creative Cloud, you will learn creative ways to tell stories in different formats and ways.
+Working in UofSC’s state-of-the-art media facilities, you will receive expert training and mentoring from faculty and industry professionals.
 Earn a certificate of completion from the University of South Carolina.

 Where and when will the DMA be held?